SiriusNEO/SiriusNEO/README.md

 - Undergraduate CS student in SJTU, [ACM Class](https://acm.sjtu.edu.cn/home).
 - Interested in Math and Computer Science.
 - Living in [Metric Space](http://me.tric.space/).
-- Good at sorting and organizing things systematically. ~Also good at mess up them again.~
 - My avatar is the character 霊烏路 空 in a STG game called Touhou Project.